crusher-dev/documentation/blog/2020-08-19-memory-mapping-deep-dive.md

 ## Pages of data

-QuestDB uses memory-mapped pages to reference data in order to make it really fast.
+Crusher uses memory-mapped pages to reference data in order to make it really fast.
 If you're dividing up your data into pages, and all data has a fixed length, then it's relatively easy to ensure that you don't have data that spans multiple pages.
 You just break pages at multiples of 8-bytes and everything will